marcelosperalta/bootcamp_dci/README.md

 * JavaScript (Nested Arrays, Nested Loops, map, forEach, for...in, for...of, Objects and Exercises)

 Folder **200212** (Class 12.02.2020)
-* JavaScript (get, set, constructor, new operator, class, extends and Exercises)
+* JavaScript (get, set, constructor, new operator, class, extends, arrays and Exercises)